 We live and work in a world of interlocking systems, where many of the problems we face are dynamic, multifaceted, and inherently human.
 Think of some of the big questions being asked by businesses, government, educational and social organizations: How will we navigate the disruptive forces of the day, including technology and globalism?
 How will we grow and improve in response to rapid climate change?
 How can we become a more efficient and effective organization in the face of static or shrinking budgets?
 Design thinking offers an approach for addressing these and other big questions.

-Oceanit’s Mind-to-Market business methodology consistently engages complex problems that produce disruptive results and technology.
+Design thinking can transform the way organizations develop products, services, processes, and strategy.
+This approach brings together what is desirable from a human point of view with what is technologically feasible and economically viable.
+Oceanit’s Mind to Market business methodology consistently engages complex problems that produce disruptive results and technology.
 However, unless this disruptive technology can be delivered into the marketplace and be adopted by humans and society, it’s like “one hand clapping.”

-This realization led Oceanit to build a human-centered approach to technology adoption, ultimately embracing Design Thinking as developed at the Stanford University d.school (Design School).
+This realization led Oceanit to embrace Design Thinking (DT) as developed at the Stanford University d.school (Design School).
 Design Thinking brings together what is desirable from a human point of view with what is technologically feasible and economically viable.
 Without one, the other cannot succeed.

 What is Design Thinking?